-Although we have a lot to say about our sewing standards and the way we make our underwear and basics, the most important information sits in one simple fact: we pay our crafters precisely 315% more than we are required to pay by law according to the minimum wage stipulations for our industry and location.
+Although we have a lot to say about our sewing standards and the way we make our underwear and apparel, the most important information sits in one simple fact: we pay our crafters precisely 315% more than we are required to pay by law according to the minimum wage stipulations for our industry and location.
 And we still operate a viable business – that shouldn’t be possible.

 we pay our underwear crafters precisely 315% more than we are required to pay by law

-The making of our underwear and basics takes place in the Indian state of Kerala where average salaries are the highest in the country.
+The making of our underwear and apparel takes place in the Indian state of Kerala where average salaries are the highest in the country.
 In 2010, the Government of Kerala updated its minimum wages for the Garment Manufacturing industry stipulating the following basic piece work wages for underwear: "60 Rupees (about $AUD1.15) for 1 dozen braziers or 1 dozen panties".
 These rates would see an underwear maker receiving about $AUD3.50 per day or $84 per month.
 Given it costs about $20 to fill a scooter with petrol and about $10 to feed a family of five a standard meal at a local restaurant, it’s not hard to imagine these salaries being less than adequate.

 Knowing that the highest minimum wages in India don’t accommodate the actual cost of living makes it even more frightful to imagine the circumstances in other states of India and in other underdeveloped countries.
 The places where minimum wages are even lower and fast fashion relentlessly preys.